antingle/pi-estimator/README.md

 - [ ] Java
 - [ ] More!
 - [ ] Would love to see this program run on the GPU for a massive speed increase!
-- [ ] Maybe implement a script to run all languages?

 ## Contributing
 #### Feel free to implement this in a new language!
 However, follow these guidelines: